jepler/ungeli/README.md

 # ungeli

-I recently started using geli-encrypted devices for offsite backups.
+I use geli-encrypted devices for offsite backups.
 However, I worry that in the event of a disaster I'm more likely to have a Linux machine on hand than a (k)FreeBSD machine, so I'd like to be able to read my backups.